Best shop vac: More powerful than your regular vacuum cleaner

 A wet dry shop vacuum is a must-have in unexpected emergencies

-One notable feature that sets a shop vac apart from your typical upright vacuum cleaner is that many shop vacuums come with wet suction capabilities.
+One notable feature that sets a shop vacuum apart from your typical upright vacuum cleaner is that many shop vacuums come with wet suction capabilities.
 This capability is a must-have function you may have never known you needed.

 A wet dry shop vac can remove unwanted water from your home, clean out a fish tank, unclog a drain, the list goes on.
 On top of this feature, many shop vacuums have a blowing function for added versatility.